mistycheney/MouseBrainAtlas/README.md

 Original data are 12 ndpi files.
 Each ndpi file contains 5 resolution levels.
 The script `split_all.sh` is used to split different levels of all images into seperate tif files.
 The tif files are stored in 5 directories corresponding to the 5 levels: `x0.078125`, `x0.3125`, `x1.25`, `x5`, `x20`.
 Here `x20` contains the images with the highest resolution.

-_(updated 7/10/14)_ Images are then manually segmented and stored in sub-directories such as `RS141_x5`.
+Images are then manually segmented and stored in sub-directories such as `RS141_x5`.
 Images in each sub-directory have image index as suffix, e.g. `RS141_x5_0003.tif`.

 **Data from Partha**: